spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 	- Just make sure that the driver machine has enough memory to hold the reference data.
 That's it!!

 2. **Why have globalCorpus in driver.
 Cant we maintain this using an in-memory alternatives like Redis?**
-	- Yes one use an in-memory cache for this purpose.
+	- Yes!
+One use an in-memory cache for this purpose.
-	- But, be mindful that with spark distributed computing, every partition run by every executor will update its local count simultaneously.
+	- But, be mindful that with spark distributed computing, every partition run by every executor will try to update its local count simultaneously.
-	- So, if you want to take this route, then make sure up the additional responsibility of lock-based or synchronous updates to cache.
+	- So, if you want to take this route, then make sure to take up the additional responsibility of lock-based or synchronous updates to cache.

 3. **Why not use Accumulators for globalCorpus?**
 	- Accumulators work fine for mutable distributed cache.